samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 ### Zookeeper and Kafka

-First, the Zookeeper and Kafka services are started as containers using docker images from Confluent.
+Firstly, the Zookeeper and Kafka services are started as containers using docker images from Confluent.
 Below is the `Docker-compose.yml` file.

 ```yml
 version: '3'